AriBjornOlafsson/AriBjornOlafsson/README.md

 	- The result of my work ended with large scale production and global acclaim.
 - Extremely positive reviews on AirBnb.
 - 4.86 stars on Uber over 100+ fares.
-- Been abroad 50 times to 20 countries.